This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full

 When he has a nap, he is a totally different child.
 It’s fabulous!

 The tantrums.
 Oh, my.
 Tantrums are new territory for me since my oldest has never had a tantrum in his life.
 Seriously, he was so easy!
 But Dub has at least one a day.
 I

 It’s exhausting.
 We’re not just talking about yelling and crying for a few minutes.
 No. These are full-blown violent outbursts, including flailing around, throwing things, yelling, and being unable to calm down.

-In addition to be difficult, he is very smart, funny, sweet, and cuddly when he’s in a good mood.
+In addition to being difficult, he is very smart, funny, sweet, and cuddly when he’s in a good mood.
 Thankfully his bad spells don’t last all day.

 Some days are worse than others but for the most part, his moods cycle throughout the day.
 Yes, we have some hard moments, but we have lots of fun, sweet, awesome moments as well.

 I adore him more than life itself, but I am so glad that he wasn’t my first child.

 It’s going to be interesting to see what this stubborn, demanding, on-the-go, hilarious child will become.
 While he often makes me tired, I think a lot of his high need traits will serve him well in life.